sheldrake/PM/handbook/sections/library.md

 # Library

-References of manifestos, articles, blog posts, and books we :heart:
+List of manifestos, articles, blog posts, and books we :heart:

 ## Manifestos